AISHWARYA152/Todo-list/README.md

 ## 🤝 Connect with Me

-i'm eager to connect and collaborate with fellow developers.Feel free to reach out!
+i'm eager to connect and collaborate with fellow developers.Feel free to reach out!⚡
 - 💼 [LinkedIn](https://www.linkedin.com/in/aishwarya-chinagundi-21a341356)